commandbox-modules/commandbox-codechecker/README.md

 - **excludeRules** - Same format as includeRules but these rules are EXCLUDED from the final list.
 - **ruleFiles** - Array of absolute or relative (to the JSON file) paths to JSON files containing an arary of structs defining rules to run
 - **customRules** - An array of structs defining rules to run.
+- **excludePaths** - An array of strings which when matched against filepaths will omit the file from rule evaluations.

 Here is an example `.codechecker.json` file: